bplmaps/lmec-main-site/content/articles/interview-with-ezra.md

 backgroundImage: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:wd3761139/full/1200,/0/default.jpg

 ---
 > We're excited to welcome Ezra Acevedo to the team as the Fall 2022 [co-op student](https://careers.northeastern.edu/cooperative-education/) serving as Visitor Services & Exhibition Assistant.
-Ezra is a student at Northeastern University studying International Affairs and will be working at the Map Center until December 2022.
-We sat down with Ezra to learn more about their interests and work on upcoming Map Center exhibitions.
+Ezra is a student at Northeastern University studying International Affairs and will be working at the Leventhal Center until December 2022.
+We sat down with Ezra to learn more about their interests and work on upcoming Leventhal Center exhibitions.

 {{< figure src="/images/headshots/ezra-acevedo.jpg" class="figure-right" caption="Ezra Acevedo">}}

 **Tell us a bit about your background.
-What are you currently studying at Northeastern and what made you choose to work at the Map Center during your co-op experience?**
+What are you currently studying at Northeastern and what made you choose to work at the Leventhal Center during your co-op experience?**

 I’m originally from Massachusetts and I’ve lived in the area my whole life, which I think instilled in me a love of traveling and a need to see more of the world.
 I’m an International Affairs major at Northeastern University, which at first might seem like an odd fit for a museum centered around cartography and geography, but I feel like my background and interests actually align themselves very well to this work.
 (After all, if you’re interested in anything international, you should know your world geography.)
 I approach International Affairs from a cultural perspective, which means that I focus on taking a lot more Area Studies and History classes than most similar majors.

 I think I’ve always been incredibly fascinated by geography and maps and how we portray space, history, and data.
 Maps can tell us so much information about the world they’re made in and they can also be really beautiful to look at, sometimes they are even art-like.
-I really wanted to get experience working in a museum or archive for my co-op, so when I found the Map Center it felt like the perfect intersection of everything I wanted to do.
+I really wanted to get experience working in a museum or archive for my co-op, so when I found the Leventhal Center it felt like the perfect intersection of everything I wanted to do.

 **Are there any maps that you’ve been particularly fascinated by?**